alexandralalor/alexandralalor.github.io/_pages/research.md

 ## Luquillo Long-Term Ecological Research Intern
 ### El Verde Field Station, El Yunque National Forest, Río Grande, PR
-> We carried out tropical field work at the El Verde Field Station in the El Yunque National Forest in Puerto Rico.
-We worked on a variety of projects, including canopy and plot photos, soil and litter processing, vegetation surveys, animal surveys (frogs and lizards) and coarse woody debris measurements.
+> During the winter of 2018, I joined the El Verde Field Station in Puerto Rico to study forest dynamics post-hurricane María.
+We worked on a variety of projects, including canopy and plot photos, soil and litter processing, vegetation surveys, and coarse woody debris measurements.
 ![research-3](http://alexandralalor.github.io/images/research/research-3.JPG)

 ## Dendrochronology Research Intern
 ### [USGS New Mexico Landscapes Field Station](https://www.usgs.gov/centers/fort-collins-science-center/science/new-mexico-landscapes-field-station), Bandelier National Monument, Los Alamos, NM
-> We worked with long-term monitoring, tree-rings, field studies, and remote sensing data to research climate and land-use-history driven changes to the ecological systems of the mountains of northern New Mexico.
-We used dendrochronolgy to study fire history in the Jemez and southern Sangre de Cristo Mountains as well as long-term ecological monitoring in and adjacent to Bandelier National Monument.
+> I spent a year researching with the Dendroecology Lab at the New Mexico Landscapes Field Station, a USGS research team working in collaboration with Bandelier National Monument.
+Here I studied fire history in the Jemez and Sangre de Cristo Mountains using dendrochronology techniques.
+Through this position I learned to identify fire scarred trees in the field, take samples of tree cores, and cross date tree rings to determine fire years.
+I also assisted with ecological monitoring projects at Bandelier National Monument, including demography plots, dendroband measurements, vegetation transects, and fire effects forest plots.
 ![research-2](http://alexandralalor.github.io/images/research/research-2.JPG)

 ## Bachelor of Science in Environmental Sciences
 ### College of Natural Resouces, University of California, Berkeley, CA
+> My [senior thesis](https://alexandralalor.github.io/files/Lalor_UC-Thesis.pdf) at UC Berkeley focused on grazing effects on plant diversity at Point Reyes National Seashore using multiple spatial scales.
+At a fine-scale, I looked at species diversity of forbs and grasses in both grazed and ungrazed portions of the land, at either side of fenced grazing allotments.
+At a broad-scale, I anlayzed changes in shrubland and grassland using GIS vegetation classification maps from aerial images taken in the 1940s, 1960s, and 1990s.
+Overall, I found that grazing did not alter species diversity significantly, but there had been a large scale shift from grassland to shrubland over time, which may have corresponded with shifting land ownership in the region.
 ![research-1](http://alexandralalor.github.io/images/research/research-1.jpeg)